Hester . Emma . Sonia

 Ed.
 32, (26 Standard and 6 Deluxe: three each of two designs), 10.5 x 7.75 x 1.75 inches; 300-pages, 2021.

-Mindy Belloff’s presentation, “Giving Voice to Women: Examining the Art of the Book of Intima Press Through a Feminist Lens,” from Oak Knoll Fest’s Women and the Book, October 28, 2021, may be viewed through this link (41 minutes or begin at 15 minutes for this edition): https://www.youtube.com/channel/UCaGbrPlgpOAR1Gt-5x9owiA/featured
+Mindy Belloff’s presentation, “Giving Voice to Women: Examining the Art of the Book of Intima Press Through a Feminist Lens,” from Oak Knoll Fest’s Women and the Book, October 28, 2021, may be viewed through this link (41 minutes for full presentation, or begin at 15 minutes in for this edition): https://www.youtube.com/channel/UCaGbrPlgpOAR1Gt-5x9owiA/featured

 Hester .
 Emma .
 Sonia is a feminist reading of the three literary classics.
 The volume gives voice to the main female characters, Hester Prynne, Emma Bovary, and Sonia Marmeladov, and presents multiple voices in dialogue.